pmndrs/use-gesture/README.md

 Drag, pinch, move, scroll and wheel gestures also have two additional handlers that let you perform actions when they start or end.
 For example, `onScrollEnd` fires when the user finished scrolling.

-**Note #1:** `on[Gesture]Start` and `on[Gesture]End` methods are provided as a commodity. `on[Gesture]` handlers receive `first` and `last` properties that indicate if the event fired is the first (i.e. gesture has started) or the last one (i.e. gesture has ended).
+**Note #1:** `on[Gesture]Start` and `on[Gesture]End` methods are provided as a commodity. `on[Gesture]` handlers also receive `first` and `last` properties that indicate if the event fired is the first (i.e. gesture has started) or the last one (i.e. gesture has ended).

 **Note #2:** since browsers don't have native event listeners for when scroll, move or wheel ends, react-use-gesture debounces these events to estimate when they stopped.
-One of the consequence of debouncing is trying to access properties from the native event when a gesture has ended will probably result in a warning: [React does event pooling](https://reactjs.org/docs/events.html#event-pooling), meaning a React event can only be queried synchronously.
+One of the consequence of debouncing is trying to access properties from the source event when a gesture has ended will probably result in a warning: [React does event pooling](https://reactjs.org/docs/events.html#event-pooling), meaning a React event can only be queried synchronously.

 ### Adding gestures to dom nodes

-React-use-gesture also supports to add handlers to dom nodes directly (or the `window` or `document` objects).
+React-use-gesture also supports adding handlers to dom nodes directly (or the `window` or `document` objects).
 In that case, you shouldn't spread the `bind()` object returned by `useGesture` as a prop, but use the `React.useEffect` hook as below.

 ```js
 // this will add a scroll listener to the window